 During the initial planning phase for a peer tutoring program, you will also spend time engaging the support of your school community (parents included) and explaining the nature of the program to them.
 Some will readily embrace the idea while others may have concerns that need to be addressed.
 For example, you may have to address questions such as:

-- Aren’t these tutors losing valuable instruction?
+- Aren’t these tutors losing valuable instruction time?
 (Interestingly, research has shown that tutors tend to benefit more from peer tutoring than their tutees)

 - Who is watching over these kids?